swoopla/puppet-pamradius/README.md

 Usage:
 ------

-1. Must be set, globally or locally:
+1. Must be set, globally for the site or locally (to a host):

 		$radius_servers = [ { rad_server => "172.16.30.4", rad_secret => "azerty" },
                     		{ rad_server => "192.168.1.2", rad_secret => "qwerty" } ]